neuml/staticvectors/README.md

 ## Quickstart

 See the following examples on how to use this library.
+Note that many of the examples below require the

 ### Convert an existing FastText model